-I kind of like odd things always have done, even this Function looks odd don’t you think?….it maybe odd but heck it works if you want to identify odd numbers in you data.
-(If the value you are testing is not a number then Excel will return the #value error).
+Hello Excellers, and welcome back to another #FormulaFriday #Excel blog post in my 2020 Excel series.
+I kind of like odd things.
+Always have done, even this Function looks odd don’t you think?.
+It may be odd but heck it works if you want to identify odd numbers in your data.

 number is the value to test and is a required argument.

 Let’s work through two examples of using this function.

 The first example is straightforward.
 It simply tests if the value in a cell is odd or even.